-If repeat performance of a service is impossible or it cannot be carried out within a reasonable time or without causing you significant inconvenience, then you are entitled to price reduction.
-This can be as much as a full refund, for example, where you have had no benefit from the service and it will need to be started again.
+If repeat performance of a service is impossible or it cannot be carried out within a reasonable time or without causing you significant inconvenience, then you are entitled to a price reduction.
+This can be as much as a full refund - for example, where you have had no benefit from the service and it will need to be started again.
 A price reduction can be calculated by comparing the difference between the contract price and the value of the service actually performed.
 For example, if you contracted a jeweller to repair several pieces of jewellery and some pieces were repaired satisfactorily but some were not repaired at all because the jeweller's specialist tools were faulty, then the contract price would be reduced.
 You would only be required to pay for the jewellery repairs actually completed.

 You are also entitled to a price reduction if the service is not carried out within a reasonable time and where the trader is in breach of his obligations relating to information they gave you that is deemed to be part of the contract.

 The trader must give you a refund without undue delay and in any event within 14 days from the time they agreed you were entitled to it.
 This must be by the same means of payment you used to make the purchase.
 However, an alternative can be used if you expressly agree to this.